João Barbosa Rodrigues: Legacy

 The genera Barbosa, Barbosella, Barbrodria, and Brodriguesia are named after Rodrigues.
 The Brazilian botanical journal Rodriguésia is also named after him, as is the Barbosa Rodrigues herbarium in Itajaí.

 On the centenary of his birth, the João Barbosa Rodrigues Botany Museum was named in his honor; it sits inside the Rio de Janeiro botanic garden.

-In 1996, his Iconograhie des orchidées du Brésil, which he began working on in the 1860s, was finally published for the first time.
+In 1996, his Iconographie des orchidées du Brésil, which he began working on in the 1860s, was finally published for the first time.